 Another question I’ve been getting about stuffing pocket diapers is, “Do you set the rise first and then stuff, or vice versa?”
 This question is specifically for diapers on smaller children that need a small rise setting in their one-size diapers.

 Setting the rise first can sometimes make it seem like the inserts are too big, but usually, once the diaper is stretched over baby the inserts sit inside the diaper just fine.
-If for some reason they do stick out the front or back a lot, simply fold them down at the front or back, again taking into account the wet zone (see above) or folding it at the back for girls, and the front for boys.
+If for some reason they do stick out the front or back a lot, simply fold them down at the front or back.